About Stutz Candy Company

 In 1980, upon the death of Otto J. Glaser, John's father and president of the Dairy Maid Corporation, John bought into and eventually became the sole owner of Stutz Candy Company.
 John's determination to succeed and to please the customers helped Stutz expand its candy line to be one of the largest in the area and more than tripled sales.
 After many years of changes in the marketplace and with John's failing health, Stutz reduced their retail locations to three by 2009.
 In April of 2012, John semi-retired to Florida and left the day to day operations to his nephew, Richard Knappik, still only a phone call away.
 Unfortunately, after hurricane sandy struck in October 2012, the Ship Bottom location suffered extensive damage to the building and was sold.

 Stutz Candy Company was passed to the fifth generation in the candy business when John passed away in October of 2013.
 His vision for a strong contender in the candy manufacturing and retail business will continue with a committed and loyal work staff.
-Stutz is looking to regain a presence on Long Beach Island and other shore locations within the next several years.
+Stutz is now open again on Long Beach Island and will look to open other shore locations within the next several years.

 400 S Warminster Rd